By Gabrielle Maya

-You’re a birth mother who’s decided to place your newborn up for adoption in Florida.
+You’re a birth mother who’s decided to place your newborn up for adoption.
 You may feel nervous, anxious, scared, or all of the above.
 Some questions you may be asking yourself are “How do I get started?” or “What is an adoption plan or process?” or “Who will help me?”
 Adoption Choices of Florida will help you with your plan and process in an easy step-by-step guide.
-You’re provided with an adoption specialist to assist you in planning your Florida adoption.
+Adoption agencies will provide you with an adoption specialist to assist you in planning your Florida adoption.
 The adoption specialist provides a list of potential adoptive family candidates for you to choose from.
 For more information, read on.

-Closed Adoption: If you prefer not to share any personal information about you with the adoptive family and vice versa, choose this type of adoption.
-If you feel it’s best that your child not know about you, then your adoption specialist will make sure of it.
-You will only be given the adoptive families’ profiles with the basic information about them.
+If you prefer not to share any personal information about you with the adoptive family and vice versa, choose this type of adoption.
+If you feel your child shouldn’t know about you, then your adoption specialist will make sure of it.
+You will only view the adoptive families’ profiles with basic information about them.
 Based on your preferences, you get to have the final decision on which adoptive family meets your needs.

 Once you have chosen the type of adoption you want, make sure that you choose an adoptive family that matches your preferences, values, and morals such as religion, racial or cultural background, upbringing, career, and anything else you feel is a valid and important part that the adoptive family must share or have similar.

 We can help you by providing financial assistance by paying for rent, phone bills, transportation, medical visits, groceries, maternity clothes, and other important expenses.
 You can apply for our financial aid plans, loans, and grants.
 For more information, go to Adoption Choices of Florida.